 When starting a business, having a well-thought-out business plan prepared is necessary for success.
-It serves as the foundation of your business, helps guide your strategy, and prepares you to overcome the obstacles and risks associated with entrepreneurship.
-In short, a business plan makes you more like to succeed.
+It helps guide your strategy and prepares you to overcome the obstacles and risks associated with entrepreneurship.
+In short, a business plan makes you more likely to succeed.

 However, like everything in business, starting is often the hardest part.
 What information do you need?
 How in-depth should each section be?
 How should the plan be structured?

 All good questions that you can answer by following this business plan outline.

 A business plan outline is similar to a template for a business plan.
 It lists the common sections that all business plans should include.

 A traditional business plan typically includes an executive summary, an overview of your products and services, thorough market research, a competitive analysis, a marketing and sales strategy, operational and company details, financial projections, and an appendix.

 Starting with a business plan outline helps ensure that you’re including all of the necessary information for a complete business plan.

 But, depending on what you intend to do with your plan, you may not need all of this information right away.
 If you’re going to speak with investors or pursue funding, then yes, you’ll need to include everything from this outline.
 But, if you’re using your plan to test an idea or help run your business, you may want to opt for a one-page plan.
 This is a simpler and faster method that is designed to be updated and used day-to-day.

 If you’re unsure of which plan is right for you, check out our guide explaining the differences and use cases for each plan type.

 10 key sections in a standard business plan outline